-Beginning in the fourth quarter of 2017, Fidelity Life changed the commission structure related to Efinancial's sale of the RAPIDecision[®] Life to pay annual level commissions over the life of the product instead of heaped, or first-year-only commissions.
-This change reduced Fidelity Life's surplus strain associated with issuing RAPIDecision[®] Life business by spreading its statutory commission expenses over the life of the policy instead of incurring it all in the policy year of issue.
-In order to help provide liquidity for Efinancial through the receipt of larger first-year-only commissions, Fidelity Life and Efinancial entered into a financing arrangement with Hannover Life under which, on a monthly basis, Hannover Life advances to Efinancial amounts approximately equal to the first-year-only commission payments on that business due from Fidelity Life, and Fidelity Life pays to Hannover Life the level commissions over the life of the contract.
+Beginning in the fourth quarter of 2017, Fidelity Life changed the commission structure related to Efinancial's sale of the RAPIDecision® Life to pay annual level commissions over the life of the product instead of up-front, or first-year-only commissions.
+This change reduced Fidelity Life's surplus strain associated with issuing RAPIDecision® Life business by spreading its statutory commission expenses over the life of the policy instead of incurring it all in the policy year of issue.
+In order to help provide liquidity for Efinancial through the receipt of larger first-year-only commissions, Fidelity Life and Efinancial entered into a financing arrangement with Hannover Life under which, on a monthly basis, Hannover Life advances to Efinancial amounts approximately equal to the first-year-only commissions on Fidelity Life RAPIDecision® Life business sold through Efinancial.
+In exchange, Efinancial assigns to Hannover Life its right to all future levelized commission payments on that business due from Fidelity Life, and Fidelity Life pays to Hannover Life the level commissions over the life of the contract.
 Our arrangement with Hannover Life allows us to finance up to \$30.0 million of commission expense.
+In the first quarter of 2021, the Company ceased new advances on this financing arrangement.
 Efinancial's ability to receive advances under this arrangement will terminate when the aggregate amount advanced under the arrangement equals or exceeds \$30.0 million.
-As of December 31, 2020, we had net advances of \$27.5 million under this arrangement.
+This arrangement was also amended in 2021 removing Fidelity Life as a party to the arrangement.
+It is anticipated that Efinancial will enter into new financing arrangements in 2022.
+As of December 31, 2021, we had net advances of \$21.9 million under this arrangement.